Marketing and Promoting Your Organization’s Services

 List Your Target Market(s) for the Product/Service

 2. In the table in Framework for Basic Marketing and Promotions Plan, write a brief description of the major groups of customers who will benefit from your product/service and the major benefits to them.
 Remember that the overall strategic goals of the organization very much determine whom you want to serve.
-For example, strategic goals might be to expand the overall number of customers or markets you have now, get new customers, get more revenue from current customers, etc. You may want to develop new services in a current or new market, or expand current services in a current or new market.
+For example, strategic goals might be to expand the overall number of customers or markets you have now, get new customers, get more revenue from current customers, etc. You may want to develop new services in a current or new market or expand current services in a current or new market.

 Understanding each of your product/service target markets makes it much easier for you to ensure that your product/service remains highly useful to each of them — each target market tends to be unique.
-Understanding your target markets helps you to focus on where to promote your product/service, including advertising, conducting public relations campaigns and selling your product/service.
-If you’ve done a good job so far of market research, then identifying the primary targets market should be fairly straightforward.
+Understanding your target markets helps you to focus on where to promote your product/service, including advertising, conducting public relations campaigns, and selling your product/service.
+If you’ve done a good job so far of market research, then identifying the primary target market should be fairly straightforward.
 However, it is very useful to determine several additional target markets.
 These additional markets are often where you should focus promotions and additional sources of assistance and revenue.
 (If you struggle to identify your target markets, the following links might help you, including How to Identify a Target Market and Prepare a Customer Profile and Marketing Research.)

 Write a Profile of Each Target Market

 3. In the Framework for Basic Marketing and Promotions Plan, write a description of each of your target markets.
 The more you know about your customers, the better you might be at serving them.
-Consider, for example, their major needs, how they prefer to have their needs met, where they are and where they prefer to have their needs met, and demographics information (their age ranges, family arrangement, education levels, income levels, typical occupations, major interested, etc).
-Also, consider what methods of communication they might prefer because that’s how you are more likely to be successful to communicate to them, for example, when advertising your product/service.
+Consider, for example, their major needs, how they prefer to have their needs met, where they are and where they prefer to have their needs met, and demographic information (their age ranges, family arrangement, education levels, income levels, typical occupations, major interested, etc).
+Also, consider what methods of communication they might prefer because that’s how you are more likely to be successful to communicate with them, for example, when advertising your product/service.

 Analysis of Competitors

 4. In the Framework for Basic Marketing and Promotions Plan, write results from your analysis of your competitors.
 Consider the following questions: Who are your competitors for the product/service?
 What customer needs are you competing to meet?
 What are the similarities and differences between their product/service and yours?
 What are the strengths and weaknesses of their product/service?
 How do their prices compare to yours?
 How are they doing overall?
-How do you plan to compete, for example, offer better quality services, lower prices, more support, easier access to services etc?
+How do you plan to compete, for example, offer better quality services, lower prices, more support, easier access to services, etc?
 For assistance, see Competitive Analysis.

 Analysis of Collaborators